Skip to main content

 He is a certified TPI level 3 golf coach, and a US Kids Golf Coach, so he can define the right routines for your golf game.

-He Is a National Academy of Sports Medicine certified golf fitness specialist so he can help you understand the TPI exercises and why they are being assigned.
+He is a National Academy of Sports Medicine certified golf fitness specialist so he can help you understand the TPI exercises and why they are being assigned.

 He is certified by Golf Lab as a Clubfitter and Engineer, so he knows how to fit you with the proper equipment and build the clubs to match your game.